Joseph Merrick: Last years

 Treves took plaster casts of Merrick's head and limbs and dissected the body, taking skin samples and mounting the skeleton.
 Merrick's soft tissue was buried in the City of London Cemetery, except for the skin samples, which were later lost during the Second World War.
-The skeleton is still included in the pathology collection of the Royal London Hospital in Whitechapel, which merged with the Medical College of St Bartholomew's Hospital in 1995 to form the School of Medicine and Dentistry at London's Queen Mary University.
-Merrick's mounted skeleton is not on public display.
+The skeleton is still included in the pathology collection of the Royal London Hospital, which merged with the Medical College of St Bartholomew's Hospital in 1995 to form the School of Medicine and Dentistry at London's Queen Mary University.

-His skeletal remains are kept in a glass case in a private room at the university, and can be viewed by medical students and professionals by appointment "[to] allow medical students to view and understand the physical deformities resulting from Joseph Merrick's condition."
+Merrick's mounted skeleton is kept in a glass case in the Doniach Gallery at the university's Whitechapel campus, and can be viewed only by medical students and professionals by appointment "[to] allow medical students to view and understand the physical deformities resulting from Joseph Merrick's condition."
 Prior to the rediscovery of his soft-tissue grave in 2019, some had contended that since he was a devout Christian, at least Merrick's skeletal remains should be given a Christian burial, in his home city of Leicester.
 However, the university intends to keep his skeleton at its medical school.